Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Applications to study dynamics of whiskered tori

-\item What we really need in \autoref{defi:torus} (b) (iii$ _1 $) is that $ DF^{\kappa}_{\theta}(\cdot), DG^{\kappa}_{\theta}(\cdot) $, $ \theta \in \mathbb{T}^{d} $, are $ \xi $-almost equicontinuous with $ \xi $ small (see \autopageref{pag:equi}) which can be implied by e.g. $ H $ is a $ C^1 $ map in a neighborhood of $ K $ (without assuming the uniform continuity of $ DH $); this is a very standard assumption.
-We use such condition since the existence of the whiskered torus obtained in the references mentioned before needs it in a strong version, e.g., $ H $ is an analytic map. \autoref{defi:torus} (b) (iii$ _3 $) is also not so general: (1) a natural way is that e.g. $ |(DF^{\kappa}_{\theta}(0))^{n}| \leq C\lambda^{n}_{\kappa_1} $ for some constant $ C $ independent of $ n $ and $ \theta $ but this is without loss of generality by taking a suitable metric (see \cite{Gou07}); (2) $ \lambda_{\kappa_1}, \lambda_{\kappa_2} $ do not depend on $ \theta $, that is, the hyperbolicity of $ K $ is described in an absolute sense (see \cite{HPS77}) which is related to Sacker-Sell spectral theory (see \cite[Section 6.3]{CL99}); here we use this way for the references mentioned before use such way and in some concrete examples such whiskered tori are constructed in a neighborhood of an equilibrium (see e.g. \cite{dlLS19}).
-In \autoref{defi:torus} (b) (i), it suffices to have that $ \theta \mapsto \Pi^{s, c, u}_{\theta} $ are $ C^0 $ (which again will imply $ \theta \mapsto \Pi^{s, c, u}_{\theta} $ are H\"older; see also \cite[Section 6.4]{Che18a}).
-In fact, since $ K \in C^1 $ and $ \mathbb{T}^{d} $ is finite-dimensional, one can approximate them by $ C^1 $ ones; see \cite[Theorem 6.9]{BLZ08} or \autoref{cor:C1app}. \end{asparaenum} \end{rmk}
+\item The essential requirement in \autoref{defi:torus} (b) (iii$ _1 $) is that $ DF^{\kappa}_{\theta}(\cdot), DG^{\kappa}_{\theta}(\cdot) $, $ \theta \in \mathbb{T}^{d} $, are $ \xi $-almost equicontinuous with sufficiently small $ \xi $, which can be ensured by, for example, assuming that $ H $ is a $ C^1 $ map in a neighborhood of $ K $ (without requiring uniform continuity of $ DH $); this is a standard assumption.
+We adopt this condition because the existence of whiskered tori in the cited references requires it in a stronger form, such as when $ H $ is an analytic map.
+The condition in \autoref{defi:torus} (b) (iii$ _3 $) is also not the most general: (1) a more natural formulation would be, for instance, $ |(DF^{\kappa}_{\theta}(0))^{n}| \leq C\lambda^{n}_{\kappa_1} $ for some constant $ C $ independent of $ n $ and $ \theta $, but this can be achieved without loss of generality by choosing an appropriate metric (see \cite{Gou07}); (2) the independence of $ \lambda_{\kappa_1}, \lambda_{\kappa_2} $ from $ \theta $ implies that the hyperbolicity of $ K $ is described in an absolute sense (see \cite{HPS77}), which is related to Sacker--Sell spectral theory (see \cite[Section 6.3]{CL99}); note that in some concrete examples, such whiskered tori are constructed near an equilibrium (see e.g. \cite{dlLS19}).
+In \autoref{defi:torus} (b) (i), it suffices to assume that $ \theta \mapsto \Pi^{s, c, u}_{\theta} $ are $ C^0 $ (which implies that they are H\"older continuous; see also \cite[Section 6.4]{Che18a}).
+In fact, since $ K \in C^1 $ and $ \mathbb{T}^{d} $ is finite-dimensional, these projections can be approximated by $ C^1 $ ones; see \cite[Theorem 6.9]{BLZ08} or \autoref{cor:C1app}. \end{asparaenum} \end{rmk}

-In analogy with \cite[Theorem 1.2]{JLZ17}, we have the following locally invariant manifolds around a torus.
-For brevity, if $ K: \mathbb{T}^{d} \to X $ is $ C^1 $ embedding, then we identify $ K $ with $ R(K) $.
+In analogy with \cite[Theorem 1.2]{JLZ17}, we establish the existence of locally invariant manifolds near a torus.
+For brevity, if $ K: \mathbb{T}^{d} \to X $ is a $ C^1 $ embedding, we identify $ K $ with its range $ R(K) $.